7 Ways to Use Writing Prompts for Kindergarteners

 #5: Tie writing prompts into other subjects.

-Kindergarten writing prompts can be used for cross-curricular learning opportunities with subjects such as science and social studies.
+Non-Fiction Writing Prompts for Kindergarten can be used for cross-curricular learning opportunities with subjects such as science, social studies, and even math.

 #6: As a “What Would You Write?” activity.

-Discuss what the prompt is about and the different possible ways to finish the prompt.
-Make a list of the various vocabulary words that could be used in the sentence.
+Make a list of the various vocabulary words that could be used in their writing.

-Students can share what they would write with the class.
+Give students time to write about the picture and then select a few students to share what they wrote with the class.
 This helps students build speaking and listening skills, learn from each other, and brainstorm new ideas.

 #7: Share and celebrate.